nterreri/nterreri.github.io/_drafts/encapsulation-factory-function-pattern.md

 const stuffEncapsulated = proceduralEncapsulation();

 stuffEncapsulated.publicMethod(); // ok
-stuffEncapsulated.privateMethod(); // ReferenceError
+stuffEncapsulated.privateMethod(); // TypeError
-stuffEncapsulated.privateState = 123; // ReferenceError
+stuffEncapsulated.privateState = 123;
+// set a new property on the object, doesn't modify the privateState declared above

 {% endhighlight %}

-Compare this with typescript:
+Compare this with Typescript:

 {% highlight typescript %}
 class ClassEncapsulation {